brandonngithub/file-uploader/README.md

 - Multer to handle file uploads
 - Supabase storage to store files in the cloud (URL stored in database)

-(NOTE: no validation and sanitization was done in order to keep the practice focus on other topics)
+(NOTE: no validation and sanitization was done in order to keep the focus on other topics)

 ### How to run locally
 - Clone the repo and run `npm install` to install dependencies